-Paul Meshanko is an author, professional speaker and business leader with over 20 years of experience in leadership development and organizational culture change.
+Paul Meshanko is an author, professional speaker and business owner with over 25 years of experience in leadership development and organizational culture change.

-After a 12-year career with AlliedSignal, he opened Legacy Business Cultures in 1997 to serve the Nation’s growing demand for innovative and proven strategies for creating best in class workplace cultures.
-Paul specializes in change management and employee engagement training, diversity and inclusion training, executive coaching and organizational assessments.
-Under his leadership, the business has grown to become one of the most successful boutique talent and development providers in the country.
+After over a decade with a Fortune 500 company, he opened Legacy Business Cultures to serve the growing demand for change management and employee engagement training.
+Under his leadership, his firm has grown to become one of the country’s most trusted providers of staff development, coaching and cultural change training programs.

-As a presenter and facilitator, Paul has captivated over a quarter million leaders and business professionals on five continents.
-His training materials have been translated into over 25 languages and his newsletter is read by thousands of subscribers each month.
-His clients have included The Cleveland Clinic, DuPont, Parker Hannifin, BASF, Progressive Insurance, MTD, Johnson Controls, P&G, Symantec, McGraw-Hill, Toyota, Johnsonville Sausage, Ernst & Young, Wake Forest Baptist Medical Center, U.S. Army, U.S. Air Force, U.S. Navy, U.S. Department of Justice and U.S. Congressional Office of Compliance.
-Always with any eye toward research and science, his speaking themes include organizational and personal adaptability, unconscious bias, employee engagement and respectful work cultures.
+Known for his down to earth, humorous and engaging style, Paul has captivated over a half million leaders and business professionals on five continents.
+His educational materials have been translated into over 25 languages and his newsletter is read by thousands of subscribers each month.
+His clients have included DuPont, Parker Hannifin, The Cleveland Clinic, BASF, Progressive Insurance, MTD, Johnson Controls, P&G, Symantec, McGraw-Hill, Toyota, Johnsonville Sausage, Ernst & Young, Wake Forest Baptist Medical Center, U.S. Army, U.S. Air Force, U.S. Navy, U.S. Department of Justice and U.S. Congressional Office of Compliance.

 A passionate thought leader and champion supporting diversity, equity, inclusion and engagement efforts, his fascinating and inspiring programs include: